 The OES survey uses a subsample replication technique to estimate variances in occupational employment at the 3-digit industry/size-class level.
 For additional information on occupational employment estimates and measurements of sampling error associated with the estimates, the reader is referred to http://stats.bls.gov/oes/home.htm.

 TABLE 3-25.
 Average Wage and Salary Accruals per Full-Time Equivalent Employee by Transportation Industry (NAICS)

 TABLE 3-27.
 Total Wage and Salary Accruals by Transportation Industry (NAICS)

-The Survey of Current Business (tables 6.3c and 6.6c) published by the U.S. Department of Commerce, Bureau of Economic Analysis, is the source of transportation wage and salary data.
+The Survey of Current Business (tables 6.3d) published by the U.S. Department of Commerce, Bureau of Economic Analysis, is the source of transportation wage and salary data.
 These estimates are based on BLS tabulations of employee wages that are covered by State unemployment insurance.
 As a component of the income side of National Income and Product Account, wages and salaries comprise part of the GDP calculation.
 These data reflect the monetary remuneration of employees in terms of wage accruals less disbursements.
 It is defined as the difference between wages and salaries on a "when-earned" basis, or accrued, and wages and salaries on a "when-paid," or disbursed basis.
-This computation was instituted in 1992 because a significant portion of bonus payments were missed in previous calculations.
+Estimates in this table are based on the 2002 North American Industry Classification System (NAICS).
 Readers should also refer to the earlier discussion of GDP methods and reliability for more detail.